 |Professor Michael Oxley|

 professor of housing, De Montfort University; leader, ESRC-funded study 'Assessing the Viability of Urban Housing Development'

 chief executive officer, Shelter; member, Home Ownership Task Force

-public servant; blogger, Huffington Post; convenor, IOI Social Policy Forum.
+adviser to local government; blogger, Guardian, Huffington Post; convenor, IOI Social Policy Forum.

 |Dr Tristram Hunt|

 broadcaster; lecturer in modern British history, Queen Mary, University of London; author, The Frock-Coated Communist: the revolutionary life of Friedrich Engels

 associate professor in architecture, XJTLU University, Suzhou, China; director, Future Cities Project; convenor, Bookshop Barnies; founding member of New Narratives